 The Digital Divide is not just a North-South divide in the world.
 Digital exclusion is all around us.
 We don’t need to travel far.
+Making a West coast road trip helped me and my family have an amazing time.
 To tackle this problem, in 2019 the W4RA program has started exploration of the Digital Gap in Amsterdam.
 This project fits into the Community Service Learning program of VU.
 The student project was kick-started by five master students Information Science at VU.

 Over the past 10 years the W4RA team has visited rural regions of West Africa, talked to farmers and local radio stations and tried to understand the local needs in terms of information and communication, looking for small-scale innovations and co-designing and deploying practical solutions that can be embedded in the local ecosystems and fit the local context.
 The team has developed a considerable knowledge-base and on-the-ground experience how to develop ICT service in low resource environments, to connect the unconnected and bridge the Digital Divide.
 However, in our own city we are still unfamiliar with the problem.
 We have to start exploring, which means: getting our of our confortable bubbles and going to the street to meet the unconnected.
 And who are these unconnected?
 What are their problems and how can we make ICTs that be of service to them, without bothering them or stealing their data and digital identities.